marcel-k/react-introduction-workshop/assignments/Step 2 Build A Static Version in React.md

 ## Step 2: Build A Static Version in React

 ### For the trainer
-Lees step 2 van thinking in react.
+Read step 2 'Thinking in React' together.

 #### assignment 5: use branch --> 04-stateless-button-list-input
 One component we haven’t made yet is the list item component.
 Every item of our list is also a component.
 So create a component called ListItem.
 You will need use props inside your listitem component to print the title or tekst that is on each item.
 The list will use this list-item component for every item and supply this title via it’s props.
 You can but don’t need to use a map function yet.